 Recently, I saw firsthand how a new “universal identification” program called Aadhar is taking shape in India.
 It has potential to improve the lives of millions of poor people via Big Data.

-Aadhar is an ambitious government Big Data project aimed at becoming the world’s largest biometric database by 2014, with a goal of capturing about 600 million Indian identities.
+Aadhar is an ambitious government Big Data project aimed at becoming the world’s largest biometric database by 2014, with a goal of capturing about 600 million Indian identities (an Aadhar enrollment center is pictured, right).
 This could help India’s government and businesses deliver more efficient public services and facilitate direct cash transfers to some of the world’s poorest people — while saving billions of dollars each year.

 Many of the core ideas surrounding Big Data have been around for awhile, such as traditional data mining and analytics.
 But new technology enables the collection and analysis of, until recently, unimaginable data volumes at extremely high speeds.

 “Big Data” refers to methods and technologies that help businesses and individuals make better decisions by analyzing large data volumes and predicting probable outcomes.
 The term has been around for a few years, but 2013 may be a year when Big Data moves from the technical to the practical, as real consumers and citizens start seeing its impact.

 1. How we spend: Traditional and online retailers typically spent resources building huge datasets trying to understand their customer’s buying patterns using programs such as loyalty points.
 They offered big discounts on certain shopping days, such as Black Friday.
 New technologies help companies provide real-time offers to customers based on the date, the time of the day and the location of their shopping.
 As companies use Big Data to store and analyze more and more information about customers and competition, shopping will become more personalized and marketing more targeted.
 In short, you may get a better deal than someone sitting right next to you!